bittin/media-browser/README.md

 > [!NOTE]
 > The current Status is feature complete for the 1.0 release.
 We are in beta mode for the release.

-## Many thanks to the projects used here
+## Many thanks to the projects this software is based on

 The file manager part is a clone of [COSMIC files](https://github.com/pop-os/cosmic-files) with a few modifications.